 Proposed Budget Changes

-Also included will be a longer lookback period for determining income eligibility which may lead to those with higher incomes over the past five years to be less likely to get approved.
+Also included will be a more extended lookback period for determining income eligibility which may lead those with higher incomes over the past five years to be less likely to get approved.
 The budget will also cut $45 million in wage reimbursement for home health aides in the CDPAP program.

 The details surrounding the potential budget changes for the CDPAP may or may not change over the coming months.
 Caregivers and patients must stay updated on any CDPAP program changes that might affect them.

 If you have any questions or concerns or would like to fill out a CDPAP application, contact us here at Special Touch Home Care.

 Request Your Free Consultation

 Fill out this form for a completely FREE consultation with a care representative.

 The Most “Liked” & Highest Reviewed In-Home Care Company in New York

 Our team is here to make your life easier when you need help.
 That’s why our customers give us high ★★★★★ satisfaction ratings.